© photo credit: Greg Day / Courtesy GLBT Historical Society

 Project Team and Advisory Committee

-Project Directors for the Citywide Historic Context Statement for LGBT History in San Francisco are architectural historian Shayne Watson and public historian Donna Graves.
+Project Directors for the Citywide Historic Context Statement for LGBTQ History in San Francisco are architectural historian Shayne Watson and public historian Donna Graves.

 The Project Advisory Committee is made up of academic scholars and community activists including Nan Alamilla Boyd, SF State University; Deborah Brown, SF State University; Tamara Ching, transgender activist; Kim Connor, University of San Francisco; Gerard Koskovich, independent scholar and founding member of the GLBT Historical Society, Alan Martinez, former member Historic Preservation Committee; Glenne McElhinney, community historian; Martin Meeker, Regional Oral History Office, UC Berkeley; Mark Paez, Friends of 1800; Katherine Petrin, historic preservation consultant; Don Romesburg, Sonoma State University; Jody Stock, historic preservation consultant; Susan Stryker, University of Arizona; and Amy Sueyoshi, SF State University.

-The Citywide Historic Context Statement for LGBT History in San Francisco was initiated in September 2013.
+The Citywide Historic Context Statement for LGBTQ History in San Francisco was initiated in September 2013.

 To be added to the mailing list and kept informed of the project, please send an email request to email@example.com.